agapow/bioscripts.convert/README.txt

 Installation
 ============

-bioscripts.convert [#homepage]_ can be installed in a number of ways.
+bioscripts.convert [#homepage]_ can be installed in a number of ways:
-Biopython [#biopython]_ is required.
-Either of the automated methods using setuptools [#setuptools]_ are preferred, but a manual installation will suffice if need be.

 Via setuptools / easy_install
 -----------------------------